 Graduate of James Madison University in Harrisonburg, VA.
 Designer of the decorative caps typeface Never Amore (2020).
 [Google]

 Art director in Richmond, VA, who created the fashion mag typeface Giorgioro (2013).

-Eva Kamieniak Cassetta was a graphic and web designer in Richmond, VA, where she studies at Virginia Commonwealth University.
-She now lives in Pearl River, NY.
+Eva Kamieniak Cassetta is a graphic and web designer who studied at Virginia Commonwealth University in Richmond, VA.
+She now lives in New York City (was: Pearl River, NY).

 Gabrielle Gaither designs mainly dingbat fonts.
 She ran Gab's Graphics, then JustKissMe.com, and finally turned her shareware collection into a commercial collection at RAH Creative.
 She lives in Springfield, VA.
 Some of her fonts: BasicButton, BasicStars, Keagan (1998, handwriting), Renaissance Scrools.
 Shareware: Butterflips, Flakey, Kitchen Tile, Luv n kisses, Quilter's delight, Running in Circles (1998), Seperates, Sun n moon (1998), Whirlygigs, Scrollworks, To and from, Boxed in, Basicbutton, CompuPhont, Hooters, Jewelerskit1, SoenSquares, YouThere.

 Commercial fonts: Geared Up, Interfacer (demo font here), Capsulated, Paisley, Bauble (I through IV), Jewelers Kit 1 through 4 (1999), Petey Rone, eShopper, Swish, To and From, Interfacer, Web Kit Dividers, Web Kit Buttons, Web Kit Menus, Web Kit Borders, Web Kit Backgrounds, Web Kit Bundle, Be My Guest (1998-1999), Spirograph.